Dyalog/vecdb/README.md

 Current version: 0.1.1

 ### What is this repository for? ###
-`vecdb` is a column-based DB for Dyalog APL.
+`vecdb` is a simple "columnar database" based on memory-mapped files, written in and for Dyalog APL.

 ### How do I get set up? ###